 Breach of Contract

 Families may use the contract under which the elder person was housed and cared for at the nursing home as the basis of a lawsuit.
 An abuse of the resident legally results in the nursing home’s failure to abide by the contract thereby breaching it and clearing the way to claim damages.

 When a family discovers nursing home abuse has taken place, they should immediately obtain the services of a West Palm Beach nursing home abuse lawyer.
-The attorney will ensure the lawsuit is filed within the two-year statute of limitations, or up to four years if the abuse is concealed or fraudulently misrepresented.
+The attorney will ensure the lawsuit is filed within the two-year statute of limitations.
 Failing to meet the statute of limitations means a party cannot pursue the claim.

 Although authorities will investigate abuses and take any necessary criminal action, compensation for damages cannot be achieved unless a civil lawsuit is brought against the nursing home owners and its employees who committed the abuse.